olena-syrotenko/design-patterns/README.md

 **Implementation**:
    - _in general_: private constructor + attribute to tracking instance + public static method to get instance
    - _eager initialization_: initialize instance as soon as class loaded
-   - _lazy initialization with double chancked locking_: initialize instance when it is first required, use synchronized block + double checking that instance is null + volatile keyword for instance
+   - _lazy initialization with double checked locking_: initialize instance when it is first required, use synchronized block + double checked that instance is null + volatile keyword for instance
    - _lazy initialization with initialization holder_: initialize instance when it is first required, use private inner class to hold instance
    - _using enum_ (handles serialization using Java's in-built mechanism)